Master of Science in Analytics

 The University of Chicago Master of Science in Analytics attracts students from all over the world to our downtown Chicago campus.
 Our students use their degree as a springboard to dive into the analytics field, discover new ways to use analytics to explore complex questions, and shape themselves into leaders in the analytics community.

-Coursework to Make You Career-Ready
+Data Science Courses That Make You Career-Ready

 Our coursework has a practical focus that will see you: